MicroStrategy Incorporated (NASDAQ:MSTR) Chairman Michael J. Saylor Sells 5,000 Shares

-MicroStrategy Incorporated (NASDAQ:MSTR – Get Free Report) Chairman Michael J. Saylor sold 5,000 shares of the business’s stock in a transaction on Monday, January 22nd.
-The stock was sold at an average price of $469.50, for a total transaction of $2,347,500.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+MicroStrategy Incorporated (NASDAQ:MSTR – Get Free Report) Chairman Michael J. Saylor sold 5,000 shares of MicroStrategy stock in a transaction on Wednesday, January 24th.
+The shares were sold at an average price of $453.35, for a total transaction of $2,266,750.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.

 Michael J. Saylor also recently made the following trade(s):